45924/Indigenous-Enrolment-in-NSW-Public-Schools/README.md

 ## The Power BI dashboard

-`powerbi/NSW_School_Indigenous_Dashboard.pbix` — an interactive two‑page report with a full DAX model, insight‑driven chart titles, drill‑ready slicers, and a bubble map.
+`powerbi/NSW_School_Indigenous_Dashboard.pbix`: an interactive two‑page report with a full DAX model, insight‑driven chart titles, drill‑ready slicers, and a bubble map.

-**Page 1 — Overview**
+**Page 1 - Overview**
 KPI cards (schools, students, Indigenous students, Indigenous share, % suppressed); a bubble **map** of Indigenous enrolment by location and remoteness; and the **concentration‑paradox** chart contrasting each remoteness band's share of *all* students with its share of *all Indigenous* students.

-**Page 2 — Factors**
+**Page 2 - Factors**
 Slicers (remoteness, level of schooling, data status, ICSEA band) driving: the **remoteness rate gradient**; a school‑level **scatter** of Indigenous % vs FOEI disadvantage (sized by enrolment, coloured by remoteness); the **ICSEA‑band** column chart; and an **AECG‑region** matrix of absolute cohorts and shares.

-Chart titles state the finding, not the field names — e.g. *"Indigenous share of enrolment climbs from 6% in Major Cities to 72% in Very Remote schools."*
+Chart titles state the finding, not the field names (e.g., *"Indigenous share of enrolment climbs from 6% in Major Cities to 72% in Very Remote schools."*)

 ---

 ## The Excel artifact

-`excel/NSW_Schools_Indigenous_Analysis.xlsx` — a self‑contained, PivotTable‑driven workbook.
+`excel/NSW_Schools_Indigenous_Analysis.xlsx` - a self‑contained, PivotTable‑driven workbook.

 | Sheet | What it contains |
 |---|---|